 When you head to bed at night or leave the house for the day, you might pop the heat down a couple of notches — it's good to save energy!
 While putting the temperature to 60 or even 55 degrees Fahrenheit is common, will your cat be comfortable at those lower temps?

-Cats love warm and cozy spaces, so before you start fiddling with the heat, you’ll want to understand what safe temperatures for indoor cats are best for their health and comfort.
-In addition to keeping your home warm, there are many ways you can support your cat’s needs through the long winter.
+Cats love warm and cozy spaces, so before you start fiddling with the thermostat, you need to understand the ideal temps for their health and comfort.
+In addition to keeping your home warm, there are many ways you can support your cat’s needs throughout the long winter.

 While your cat may have a furry coat, that doesn’t mean he can withstand harsh temperatures.
-The Rescue Vets explain that cats need to keep their body temperatures at 90 degrees Fahrenheit or higher, or they could develop hypothermia.
+The Rescue Vets explain that felines need to keep their body temperatures at 90 degrees Fahrenheit or higher, or they could develop hypothermia.

-Setting your thermostat to 70 degrees Fahrenheit is a good way to ensure your cat stays warm, but it can also be helpful to look for signs your cat is too cold and therefore uncomfortable.
+Setting your thermostat to 70 degrees Fahrenheit is a good way to ensure your cat stays warm, but it can also be helpful to look for other signs that your cat is too cold and therefore uncomfortable.
 The Rescue Vets note that when your cat feels cold, you might notice him curling up more tightly than usual or snuggling up next to you more than he typically would.